ashmi721/stop-watch/README.md

 # stop-watch
-This is the my first visual basic project
+This is the simple digital stop watch project by using visual programming.